FormantIO/toolkit/README.md

 # Formant Web SDK

 A collection of open source libraries to help make custom web and 3D experiences on top of Formant using [ThreeJS](https://threejs.org/).
-Using these SDKs you can get information about your fleed of devices, create realtime 3D visualizations of your robots, and more.
+Using these SDKs you can get information about your fleet of devices, create realtime 3D visualizations of your robots, and more.

 - Embed your own application in Formant
 - Create your own application that uses Formant's APIs and RealtimeSDK for data